peihongt/Arm-based-Temperature-Controlled-Lighting-System/README.md

 Fourth Step: PrintLCD Thread Setup
 - As explained in the first step, PrintLCD thread and PrintLED thread is assigned with same priority level which is OsPriorityBelowNormal.
 They will be executed by round-robin scheduling.
 Basically, this thread allows the printing of real time temperature value and the colour it will be changing to on the LCD screen.
 The new temperature value and the colour information will be updated every 4 seconds.
 If the
-1. Kalman temperature > 27 : LCD print BLUE and current temperature
+1. Kalman temperature > 27 : LCD print the text, BLUE and current temperature
-2. 27 <= Kalman temperature > 26 : LCD print GREEN and current temperature
+2. 27 <= Kalman temperature > 26 : LCD print the text, GREEN and current temperature
-3. 26 <= Kalman temperature > 25 : LCD print YELLOW and current temperature
+3. 26 <= Kalman temperature > 25 : LCD print the text, YELLOW and current temperature
-4. Kalman temperature <= 25 : LCD print RED and current temperature
+4. Kalman temperature <= 25 : LCD print the text, RED and current temperature

 ![image](https://user-images.githubusercontent.com/82261395/122648447-f1916980-d15b-11eb-8344-6c3c182d9bbd.png)